-- a) Weed and pest control to restore ecological quality. - b) Restoration of the hydrology of the wetland by replacing sections of track with boardwalks and placing subsurface drainage so that water can flow freely. - c) Planting to reduce edge effects and weed invasion. - d) Measures restricting or prohibiting the presence of dogs. - e) Redesign of coastal culverts to reduce coastal erosion, while also ensuring the protection of any mudfish in drains within the wetland. - f) Realigning the track to increase the setback from the coastal margin in areas where it is exacerbating cliff erosion.
+- Weed and pest control to restore ecological quality. - b) Restoration of the hydrology of the wetland by replacing sections of track with boardwalks and placing subsurface drainage so that water can flow freely. - c) Planting to reduce edge effects and weed invasion. - d) Measures restricting or prohibiting the presence of dogs, including:. - Fencing and gating of Wetland 3 to exclude dogs in general accordance with the fence line location illustrated on the Structure Plan. - At a minimum, prohibiting dogs (except service dogs) during the Tara Iti / Fairy Tern breeding season September-February, and requiring dogs to be on a lead at all times when dogs are not prohibited. - e) Redesign of coastal culverts to reduce coastal erosion, while also ensuring the protection of any mudfish in drains within the wetland. - f) Realigning the track to increase the setback from the coastal margin in areas where it is exacerbating cliff erosion. - g) Ecologically appropriate fish passage - h) Measures to maintain or improve water quality during remedial works.